terryluan12/Inventro/README.md

 - **Architecture & Repo Quality**
   - Authored a detailed **architecture analysis** (persistent storage on DO Volumes, recommended PostgreSQL indexes, system diagram including CI/CD and backup layers), tying the implementation directly back to the course’s cloud-native and observability objectives.
-  - Cleaned up redundant prototype and documentation files as the project matured, keeping the repository focused on the final implementation.

 Overall, Harsanjam was responsible for turning the core inventory and cart models into a **usable, secure, and observable system**, from UI and workflows, through REST APIs and security, to real-time dashboard analytics that demonstrate the project’s advanced features.